12 Baking Mistakes You Didn’t Know You Were Making

 Your oven is too hot

 If the tops of your cupcakes turn out domed instead of flat (being flat makes for easier icing), your oven is probably too hot.
 But you followed the recipe, right?
 Even if your oven’s digital display says it’s 375 degrees, those displays aren’t 100 percent accurate, especially if you have an older model.
 According to Cook’s Illustrated, ovens set to the same temperature can vary as much as 90 degrees.
 Use an oven thermometer to ensure accurate heating.
 And if your cupcakes still dome despite your best efforts, press a piece of parchment paper gently on top of the cupcakes fresh from the oven to flatten them out.
+This simple lemon bar recipe is taking over the internet.

 You cut room-temperature sugar cookie dough